-Today, the Swiss telecommunications company Swisscom showed up in my personal top 10 list of the best companies in the DACH region.
-This surprised me, as 51% of Swisscom stocks belong to the Swiss Confederation – which is why they are also called "federal bonds" – and should, therefore, be expensive.
+Today, the Swiss telecommunications company Swisscom showed up in Dr. Stern's personal top 10 list of the best companies in the DACH region.
+This surprised him, as 51% of Swisscom stocks belong to the Swiss Confederation – which is why they are also called "federal bonds" – and should, therefore, be expensive.

 What they shouldn’t be is cheap "value" stocks.
 Because secure stocks with good dividends are in demand.